Turbofan3360/ESP32-micropython-guide/README.md

 # ESP32 micropython setup:

 **PLEASE NOTE - I USE LINUX UBUNTU OS.
-THERE MAY BE DIFFERENCES FOR OTHER OPERATING SYSTEMS**
+THERE MAY BE DIFFERENCES FOR OTHER OPERATING SYSTEMS** **Scroll down to find info on SBUS implementation and SG90 servo control**

 After looking around, I found many old/deprecated IDEs people have used.
 Eventually, I found that the Thonny IDE is the best option.
 After trying to flash firmware to the chip, I encountered “Errno 13”, which I found a solution to here: https://github.com/thonny/thonny/issues/2360.
 I then continued, but came across another issue - error message: A fatal error occurred: Failed to connect to Espressif device: No serial data received.
 For troubleshooting steps visit: https://docs.espressif.com/projects/esptool/en/latest/troubleshooting.html Erase command returned with error code 2